-OK, we know the fact that sometimes, having your man last longer in the bedroom is not the world’s biggest turn-on when you’re overworked and overtired.
-But sometimes there can be a real problem, which begs the question – when do men really need help, and what help should they be seeking?
+OK, we know the fact that sometimes having your partner last longer in the bedroom is not the world’s biggest turn-on when you’re overworked and overtired, but sometimes there can be a real problem, which begs the question – when do men really need help, and what help should they be seeking?

 There may be one (or more) of three separate issues:

 - Premature ejaculation

 Women are largely conditioned to think of men’s libidos like boy scouts – ready, willing and able to perform 24 hours a day.
 But the reality is that men can experience a loss in libido (desire) as they age, and their libido can be adversely affected by physical and psychological causes including:

 - Drug abuse